TheClockTwister/pyrcrack/Readme.rst

 Usage
 -----

-This library exports a basic aircrack-ng API aiming to keep always a small readable codebase.
+This library exports a basic aircrack-ng API aiming to always keep a small readable codebase.

 This has led to a simple library that executes each of the aircrack-ng's suite commands and auto-detects its usage instructions.
-Based on that, it dinamically builds classes inheriting that usage as docstring and a run() method that accepts keyword parameters and arguments, and checks them BEFORE trying to run them.
+Based on that, it dynamically builds classes inheriting that usage as docstring and a `run()` method that accepts keyword parameters and arguments, and checks them BEFORE trying to run them.

-Some classes expose themselves as async iterators, as airodump-ng's wich returns access points with its associated clients.
+Some classes expose themselves as async iterators, as `airodump-ng` which returns access points with its associated clients.

 Examples